“20 Questions, Or The Questions You’ll Probably Want to Ask Me”

 11) How do I reserve the items I want?
 Do you take payments?

 Easy.
-Our booking fee is 25% (in-stock) - 50% (have to purchase) the estimated total.
+Our booking fee is typically 50% the estimated total.
 Drapery and café lighting always require half down.
-And yes, if you want to make payments in smaller increments (credit card payments ONLY), it is no problem, as long as everything is paid on time and fully paid for at the one month mark.
+And yes, if you want to make payments in smaller increments, it is no problem, as long as everything is paid on time and fully paid for at the one month mark.
 We do charge late fees ($50) for ANY late payments unless you have made other arrangements with me.
 And don’t worry; I know you have a LOT on your plates.
 I send out reminders via email when payments are due so that you have plenty of time to pay your balances.

 12) Can we use your furniture rentals and other items outdoors?

 Absolutely.
 However, I do ask that if the weather is “iffy”, that they either be covered EXTREMELY well, or they get brought under your tent or inside.
 I do have an excessive damages contract portion that covers this.
 If the items are wet or different (dirty, etc.) than the way they left the showroom, there are charges involved as this is considered negligence and would not be covered under the "Picture Perfect" fee.